junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Eyes closed, he leans in, kissing the chapped lips, gentle.
 No soul to feed this time, just the touch.

 He doesn't even know why he does that, his own body pulls him forward, leading the motion, and it offers him comfort.
 And hope.
-As if saying if he can still do this, then there is still way.
+As if saying if he can still do this, then there is still way out, way forward.
 His heartbeat soothes just as his lips caressing Cas's.

 That is when he feels the lips shift.
 There is a startled gasp, an immediate pull away, and a dumb punch in the face.

 Dean jumps back, looking up.

 Cas is awake, pulled back from where he's lying, back pressed to the wall of the place Dean calls "home base" nowadays.
 Eyes panicked and shaky.
+Wings hidden away.

 Dean doesn't know what is that feeling in his gut, is that joy or hurt, or both, maybe.

 "Cas, Cas, it's me, it's okay." he rushes, holding out a hand like when he needs to calm a startled animal.
 "You're safe, it's just me."

 The blue eyes falls on him, recognition rises.
 "Dean."
 He breathes out.
 The voice hoarse from lack of use, but it's human words.
 He looks around the place, looks down on himself, checking the fingers and behind his back, then looking Dean up and down.
-Eyes shining with unbelief.
+Eyes shining with disbelief.

 Dean manages a smile.
 "Yeah, buddy.
 It's me.
 Welcome back."